PastelGF/rootandsteel/rules.md

 Ability scores are restored at a rate of 1 per night of rest in a comfortable environment.

+- A character with a STR score of 0 dies.
+- A character with a DEX score of 0 is paralyzed.
+- A character with a WIL of 0 is stupefied.

 ## Resting and Fatigue
 A character deprived of a need (food, water, sleep) is unable to heal or restore ability scores.
 If a character is deprived for a full day or more, they gain a fatigue.